 - Vimesco Rice focuses on slow-onset climate change phenomena (droughts, floods, saltwater intrusion...) and their impacts on crops in the Mekong Delta;

-- The Viet-RRO component focuses on the impacts of extreme hydro-meteorological events, particularly on the central regions of Vietnam, which are increasingly affected by typhoons.
+- The Viet-ARRO component focuses on the impacts of extreme hydro-meteorological events, particularly on the central regions of Vietnam, which are increasingly affected by typhoons.